Hotel Imperial (1927 film)

 Hotel Imperial is a 1927 American silent war drama film directed by Mauritz Stiller and released by Paramount Pictures.
 The film is set in Austria-Hungary during World War I and starring Pola Negri as a hotel chambermaid.
 It is based on the 1917 Hungarian play of the same name by Lajos Bíró.

 Plot

-Officer Paul Almasy (Hall) is separated from his unit behind enemy lines and hides in the Hotel Imperial in Lemberg (nowadays Lviv, Ukraine), where chambermaid Anna (Negri) disguises him as a waiter.
+Officer Paul Almasy is separated from his unit behind enemy lines and hides in the Hotel Imperial in Lemberg (nowadays Lviv, Ukraine), where chambermaid Anna disguises him as a waiter.
 The invading Russian troops make the hotel their headquarters.
 Paul later kills the Russian spy Petroff and Anna arranges the room to depict the death as being a suicide.
-Later, when the Russians accuse Paul of the killing, Anna provides an alibi by saying that Paul was instead with her in her room and while so doing rips the fine clothing that General Juschkiewitsch (Siegmann) has provided her.
+Later, when the Russians accuse Paul of the killing, Anna provides an alibi by saying that Paul was instead with her in her room and while so doing rips the fine clothing that General Juschkiewitsch has provided her.
 She later helps Paul elude the Russians and leave the hotel so that he can rejoin his unit.
 After Austrian troops regain the city, the lovers are reunited and their bravery is recognized.